Skip to main content

-When you're self-employed, business expenses such as office supplies, equipment, advertising and insurance can chip away at your earnings.
-The good news is that many of these expenses may also help reduce your tax burden.
+When you're self-employed, business expenses like office supplies, equipment, advertising and insurance can add up quickly.
+The good news is many of these expenses may also help reduce your tax burden.

-The IRS allows self-employed individuals to claim a variety of expenses on their annual tax returns through Schedule C of Form 1040.
-Here are some of the most common tax deductions for self-employed workers.
+The IRS allows self-employed individuals to claim a variety of expenses on their annual tax returns, typically through Schedule C or Schedule 1 of Form 1040.
+Here are some of the most common self-employed tax deductions.

 1Home office deduction

-If you're self-employed and use part of your residence exclusively for business, you may be able to claim a home office deduction.
+If you're self-employed and use part of your residence regularly and exclusively for business, you may be able to claim a home office deduction.
 This tax break is available to homeowners and renters living in many types of residences.
 The deduction may also apply to work performed from an on-premise structure like a barn or shed.
+See for more information about qualifying for the home office deduction.

 How to calculate the home office deduction